 Top Tip: In addition, adjust the position of the string until the diagonals are equal.
 Dig 2-3′ deep holes.

 There are several options when fitting the posts of the carport.
 As you can see in the image, the best option is to dig 2-3 deep holes (at least 6″ under the frost line) and set the posts into concrete.
+Alternatively, you can pour footings and use post anchors.

 Top Tip: We recommend you to plumb the posts with a spirit level and to secure them temporarily with 2×4 braces, before filling the tube forms with concrete.
 Let the concrete to dry out for several days.